 Work experience provides many benefits, giving you skills and experience that will allow you stand out to potential employers as well as helping you choose the right sector to work in.

 Having a degree is a tremendous asset to help put your name on the radar for potential employers, but it's by far not the only arrow in the quiver.
-Work experience locks in further potential, "building useful skills that cannot be taught in the classroom as well as contacts that students otherwise would not be exposed to," highlights Pamela Maynard, general manager, Avanade UK.
+Work experience locks in further potential, "building useful skills that cannot be taught in the classroom as well as contacts that students otherwise would not be exposed to," highlights the general manager of Avanade UK.

 "A perspective employer will always looks favourable on the effort taken by those who have done work experience, which empowers new talent and gives them an edge to push for the most sought after graduate positions in the field."